 U.S. Foreign Policy

 Since the 1800s, the United States has positioned itself as the preeminent power in the Americas.
-Early U.S. administrations declared that the region should be free of foreign interference.
+Early U.S. administrations declared that the region should be free of foreign (mainly European) interference.
 As the United States grew in size, wealth, and military power, it began to make this vision a reality.
 Throughout the twentieth century, fearing the spread of communism across the Atlantic Ocean and looking out for the interests of U.S. businesses operating in Latin America and the Caribbean, various U.S. administrations intervened throughout the region, toppling unfriendly—but often democratically elected—governments.
 These interventions frequently empowered dictatorships that supported U.S. interests but committed human rights abuses.
 Tens of thousands of people disappeared under these violent regimes, with millions more seeking refuge in neighboring countries.
 Today, the United States continues to grapple with the effects of its past interventions while addressing other regional challenges, such as those related to drug cartels, economic stability, and migration.

 Monroe Doctrine and Roosevelt Corollary Form Basis of U.S. Interventionism